About the Pots and Building Process At White Horse Pottery

 To test your pot to see whether it can withstand freeze thaw conditions, you can try setting your dry pot into a bucket of water.
 All unglazed pottery surfaces will lightly bubble for a minute due to trapped air in the rough texture of the clay surface.
 If it fizzes and bubbles like a carbonated soft drink, than it would be too pourous to leave outdoors in winter.

-My Earthenware pots, are made from different clays and are fired to lower tempuratures, leaving them pourous and able to absorb water unless completely glazed.
+My Earthenware pots, are made from different clays and are fired to lower tempuratures, leaving them lighter in weight and more pourous and able to absorb water unless completely glazed.
 Terra Cotta Pots are fired to Earthenware tempuratures, and will absorb the most water if unglazed completely.
 Unglazed low fired pots should not be left in the outdoors in winter, due to the freeze thaw conditions that will eventually break them down.